WhatsApp Details Business Account Features in New FAQ

 How This Simple App Helped Me Recover Data From a Broken Phone

-"A business account with a grey question mark badge in its profile means the account is using the WhatsApp Business app but hasn't been confirmed nor verified by WhatsApp," the company said.

-The much talked-about WhatsApp for business app is currently being tested by a private group of testers and the company will introduce it as WhatsApp Business - a standalone app.
+The much talked-about Business app is currently being tested by a private group of testers and the company will introduce it as WhatsApp Business - a standalone app.

 Its description available on Play Store read: "As a test partner for 'WhatsApp Business', you have early access to a wide range of new features that we've built with you in mind.
 As you experiment with what this new app has to offer, please share your experiences with us so that we can improve the product."